masonforest/www.masonforest.com/_posts/2018-03-15-why-im-building-elipticoin.markdown

 blockchain space right now but there’s also something much more lucrative: The potential to change the world.

-I’d been thinking a lot about Exthereum and had realized it was actually going to be more work finish it than it would to build my own blockchain from scratch.
-There was also a massive potential to make a more sustainable, more developer friendly blockchain.
+I had a choice.
+I could build on an existing platform working on components that would eventually be scrapped or I could build something that was new and better.
+I had the option to build a blockchain that was both more developer friendly and more sustainable.
 So that’s what I decided to do.

 ####  Introducing Elipticoin

+Elitpicoin will be a decentralized network that runs smart contracts in the [WebAssembly](http://webassembly.org/) Virtual Machine.
+This allows developers to write smart contracts in any language that targets WebAssembly including Rust, Kotlin, C and C++ to name a few.
+Elipticoin forms consensus using [Proof of Stake](https://en.wikipedia.org/wiki/Proof-of-stake) which uses much less energy than the alternative, [Proof of Work](https://en.wikipedia.org/wiki/Proof-of-work_system)

 The two questions most people ask when they hear about a blockchain project are “where is the white paper?” and “will there be a token sale?”
 The answers are: